rajin-s/UModule/README.md

 # Planned Modules
 ## UM_PixelSprite
 > Dyanmic pixelization of any renderable objects including 3D geometry, sprites, and particle effects.
-Contains additional tools for effects such as outlines, palette swapping, and more!
+Contains additional tools for effects such as outlines and palette swapping.

 > Adaptation of [an older project](http://rajinshankar.com/pixelsprite)

 ## UM_Camera3D
 > Additional functionality for dealing with perspective and orthographic cameras in a 3D setting.
-Will include additional camera controls, movement, blocking zones, and more!
+Will include additional camera controls, movement, effects, and blocking zones.

 ## UM_Graphics
 > Framework for more easily integrating custom shaders and materials with gameplay scripts.
 Will include graphics stylesheets, extended shader includes, and more!